-This policy relates to the NSW Residential Tenancies Act 2010.
+This policy relates to the Residential Tenancies Act 2010

 POLICY STATEMENT